 Dr. Margaret Kuhn has raised three children and maintained expertise in small animal surgery.
 She is also involved in the management of both of her hospitals.
 Margaret is an accomplished ballet dancer and holds a Master’s degree from Duke University.
 While at Duke, she completed extensive coursework in animal ethics and wrote her thesis on the animal-human relationship.

-Interestingly, Dr. Margaret Kuhn is a sixth generation resident of western North Carolina with roots in Hot Springs, Waynesville, Black Mountain, and Asheville.
+Interestingly, Dr. Margaret Kuhn is a eighth generation resident of western North Carolina with roots in Hot Springs, Waynesville, Black Mountain, and Asheville.
 Both of her parents are graduates of UNC Chapel Hill.